 I had a pretty hectic travel schedule to get over to Vegas.
 I’d chosen to fly from London Heathrow airport (despite living 4+ hours away by car), so that meant on top of my 10 hour flight I also had a longgggg drive too.

 Despite the hectic travel schedule, my biggest worry was that I was going to miss the flight.
 See every time I’ve travelled on a plane I’ve been with somebody else, and I’ve kinda just gone with the flow… I was panicking that I would have forgotten something or that I would get held up and miss my flight.

 Needless to say once I was sat on the aeroplane I breathed a sigh of relief, and then I finally began truly looking forward to my getaway.

 Unfortunately my flight consisted of a broken TV & a child kicking me and pulling on my leg for the full duration… But hey-ho, you’re bound to get a bad one sooner or later.
-I’ve put a complaint in with British Airways and I’m hoping I might get myself a cheeky upgrade out of it (I can be a wishful thinker right?).
+I’ve put a complaint in with my airline and I’m hoping I might get myself a cheeky upgrade out of it (I can be a wishful thinker right?).

 Anyway, that of course meant I didn’t catch a wink of sleep on the plane… So after landing I went straight through border control, straight to my hotel and straight to sleep… I was out like a light 🙂

 Surprisingly, despite being super tired – I woke up really early on Friday morning… So early in fact that it was nearly still Thursday night, haha – I guess it was excitement as Friday was start of the Digital Altitude event… At 6pm it would be time to head on over to the Red Rock hotel for the early registration.